Life-saving Things

 We only see in part, but one day we will see clearly.
 1 Corinthians 3:12

 Yet, Mary looked up in what was surely her greatest moment of brokenness and beheld the cross.
-The saving amazing grace of the cross.
+The saving grace of the cross.
 The best formula of all had not required Mary’s forethought, approval, or input at all.
 When despair sets in, we can turn upward as Mary did.
-We only see in part, but one day we will see clearly.
+We see in part, but one day we will see clearly.

 A Year of Intentional Imperfection